Ivory tower

-An ivory tower is a metaphorical place—or an atmosphere—where people are happily cut off from the rest of the world in favor of their own pursuits, usually mental and esoteric ones.
+An ivory tower is a state of privileged seclusion from the practicalities of real life.
+An ivory tower can be a place where people choose to disconnect from the rest of the world to follow their own interests, usually mental or esoteric ones.
 From the 19th century, it has been used to designate an environment of intellectual pursuit disconnected from the practical concerns of everyday life.
-Most contemporary uses of the term refer to academia or the college and university systems in many countries.
+The term is often used now to refer to academia or the college and university systems.